Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Detailed proofs

 \begin{assumption} (Classifier optimality) For any unimodal classifiers $f_1,f_2$ in comparison to the Bayes' optimal unimodal classifiers $f_1^*,f_2^*$, there exists constants $\epsilon_1,\epsilon_2>0$ such that

-\end{assumption} We now restate Theorem~\ref{thm:lower_disagreement} from the main text obtaining $\lowb$, our second lower bound on synergy linking synergy to disagreement: \begin{theorem} (Lower-bound on synergy via disagreement, same as Theorem~\ref{thm:lower_disagreement}) We can relate synergy $S$ and uniqueness $U$ to modality disagreement $\alpha(f_1,f_2)$ of optimal unimodal classifiers $f_1,f_2$ as follows:
+\end{assumption} We now restate Theorem~\ref{thm:lower_disagreement} from the main text obtaining $\lowb$, our second lower bound on synergy linking synergy to uniqueness: \begin{theorem} (Lower-bound on synergy via uniqueness, same as Theorem~\ref{thm:lower_disagreement}) We can relate synergy $S$ and uniqueness $U$ to modality disagreement $\alpha(f_1,f_2)$ of optimal unimodal classifiers $f_1,f_2$ as follows:

 for some constant $c$ depending on the label dimension $|\mathcal{Y}|$ and choice of label distance function $d$. \end{theorem} Theorem~\ref{thm:lower_disagreement_app} implies that if there is substantial disagreement between the unimodal classifiers $f_1$ and $f_2$, it must be due to the presence of unique or synergistic information.
 If uniqueness is small, then disagreement must be accounted for by the presence of synergy, which yields a lower bound. \begin{proof} The first part of the proof is due to an intermediate result by~\citet{sridharan2008information}, which studies how multi-view agreement can help train better multiview classifiers.
 We restate the key proof ideas here for completeness.
 The first step is to relate $I_p(X_2;Y|X_1)$ to $| L(f_1^*) - L(f^*) |^2$, the difference in errors between the Bayes' optimal unimodal classifier $f_1^*$ with the Bayes' optimal multimodal classifier $f^*$ for some appropriate loss function $L$ on the label space: